aligent/aligent-graphql-mesh/docs/CONTRIBUTING.md

 ## Note for Maintainers

 The release process outlined above is primarily applicable to maintainers of this repository.
-As a maintainer, it is your responsibility to review and merge pull requests, create releases, and manage the versioning of the constructs.
+As a maintainer, it is your responsibility to review and merge pull requests, create releases, and manage versioning.

 Additionally, as a maintainer, please ensure that the README files for each construct are kept up-to-date.
 When introducing changes or new features, update the corresponding README to reflect those changes accurately.
 This will help users understand the functionality and usage of each construct.